dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/homepage/a26_usage.md

 aside: false
 ---

-# Effects of mutations on a2,6 sialic acid usage
+# Effects of mutations on a2,6 sialic-acid usage

 ## Interactive plot of mutation effects
 The plot below shows how mutations affect a2,6 sialic-acid usage, and allows you to zoom and mouseover sites and mutations.